-This assignment is due via cuLearn and in hard copy at the beginning of the class on November 8, 2019.
-In the same class, you will deliver a 1-2 min presentation of your report, for the purposes of in-class sharing and learning.
+This assignment is due via cuLearn at the beginning of the class on November 11, 2020.
+In the same class, you will deliver a 1-2 min presentation of your report, for the purposes of inclass sharing and learning.
 Details to follow in class and in the assignment description on cuLearn.

-Individual Google Ads Search Certification
+Individual Google Ads Tests / Certifications